w5xd/ASW12V/README.md

  for a total of 3A to the VCC and GND connectors on that terminal block.

 Construction

-A parts list and a PCB layout are published <a href='construction.md'>here</a>.
+<p>A parts list and a PCB layout are published <a href='construction.md'>here</a>.</p>

 Controlling the ASW12V

-An example program is published <a href='W5XD-antennas'>here</a>.
-The example is specific to the antennas to be controlled at W5XD.
-It doesn't put much on the screen. as not much is required at W5XD.
+<p>An example program is published <a href='W5XD-antennas'>here</a>.
+The example
+is specific to the antennas to be controlled at W5XD.
+It doesn't put much on the screen. as not much is required at W5XD.</p>

 <img src='w5xd-antennas-1.png' alt='w5xd-antennas-1.png'/>

 Enclosures

-This repository publishes designs for enclosures for each of two configurations: a 12 channel device (with 1 PCB) or a 24 channel device (with 2 PCBs.)
+<p>This repository publishes designs for enclosures for each of two configurations: a 12 channel device (with 1 PCB) or a 24 channel device (with 2 PCBs.)
 The 3D designs were done with <a href='solidworks.com'>SolidWorks</a>.
 The
 Soldworks models are in the CAD folder.
 The 3D printable parts are published in the <a href="STL/">STL</a> directory.
 Unfamiliar with 3D design and printing?
-Don't be bashful about clicking the <a href="STL/">STL</a> link and the enclosure models.
+Don't be bashful about clicking the <a href="STL/">STL</a> link and the enclosure models. </p>

-The orientation of the STL models should not be taken as a recommendation for the printed orientation on any particular 3D printer.
-I use a <a href='http://prusa3d.com'>prusa3d</a> printer and rotate the lettering down for the enclosure tops, and, for the bottoms, the flat side down.
+<p>The orientation of the STL models should not be taken as a recommendation for
+the printed orientation on any particular 3D printer.
+I use a <a href='http://prusa3d.com'>prusa3d</a> printer and rotate the lettering down for the enclosure tops, and, for the bottoms, the flat side down.</p>